647-910-5359|Oakville, Ontario

 +

 Most patients require 1–3 PRP sessions spaced 4–6 weeks apart, depending on the condition and severity.
 Some patients experience significant improvement after a single treatment.
-During your consultation at Upper Room Pain Clinic, your physician will recommend a personalized treatment plan based on your specific condition.
+During your consultation at Oakville Pain Clinic, your physician will recommend a personalized treatment plan based on your specific condition.

 What is the difference between standard PRP and ultrasound-guided PRP?